spotweb/spotweb/docs/pipelined-comments-retriever.md

 ## Scope

-Only `Services_Retriever_Comments::perform()` is routed to the new flow.
-The legacy PEAR-derived NNTP engine remains in place for spots, reports, posting, page reads, NZB/image access, and every non-comment path.
+Scheduled `Services_Retriever_Spots`, `Services_Retriever_Comments`, and
+`Services_Retriever_Reports` share the modern text NNTP transport below `Services_Retriever_Base` for `GROUP`, cursor recovery (`XHDR Message-ID`), and the normal 1,000-header `XOVER` loop.
+Request-driven page reads, NZB/image access and posting keep using the existing PEAR-derived engine in this iteration.

-The new comments flow uses:
+The scheduled bulk flow uses:

 - `Services_Nntp_PipelinedTransport`: one reusable NNTP stream with plain/implicit TLS/STARTTLS, auth, `GROUP`, `XOVER`, `XHDR Message-ID`, and a bounded FIFO `ARTICLE` pipeline.
-- `Services_Retriever_CommentsPipelined`: comments-specific orchestration,
-  retention/duplicate logic, parsing, DAO writes, and cursor checkpoint.
-- `Services_Retriever_CommentsDaoSink`: production-compatible DAO writes.
+- `Services_Nntp_PipelinedRecovery`: shared FIFO-aware recovery and retry policy for terminal/unresolved `ARTICLE` outcomes.
+- `Services_Retriever_PipelinedArticleBatch`: content-independent ARTICLE
+  outcome application and contiguous-prefix selection.
+- Stream-specific scheduled code supplies only group/cursor adapters, parser/validator behavior, and DAO persistence/linking rules.
-- `Services_Retriever_CommentsCaptureSink`: DB-free capture/parity sink.
+- `Services_Retriever_CommentsCaptureSink`: DB-free capture/parity sink for

-The internal pipeline window defaults to 16.
-It is not exposed as a user setting.
-If a pipelined batch fails with a window greater than 1, the current run falls back to window 1 and re-fetches the batch before any DAO/cursor commit.
+  comments fixtures and benchmarks.

+The administrator-selected per-NNTP-server article pipeline depth defaults to 32 and is bounded to 1-128.
+Depth 1 disables pipelining.
+Recovery first retries only unresolved IDs at the configured depth, then retries remaining unresolved IDs at window 1.
+Terminal completed responses and terminal `430` results are not repeated merely because a later FIFO request failed.

-## Attribution
+## Provenance

-The transport is an internal Spotweb adapter for the private rvdv/nntp-based work.
-Upstream reference:
+The transport is original internal Spotweb code.
+The branch previously cited `robinvdvleuten/php-nntp` as if it were vendored/adapted, but audit showed the implementation is a raw PHP stream transport and does not import that package.
+The docs/notices now reflect that honestly.

+The evaluated reference remains recorded only as design context:

 - https://github.com/robinvdvleuten/php-nntp
-- pinned commit `d5c59c90f02a82ca09609f9a6e912f9d78f0faeb`
+- evaluated commit `d5c59c90f02a82ca09609f9a6e912f9d78f0faeb`

-- MIT licence, retained in `lib/thirdparty/rvdv-nntp/LICENSE`
+No third-party NNTP source is bundled.
 See `THIRD_PARTY_NOTICES.md`.

 ## Validation commands